Divergence: Tensor field

 Expressions of $\nabla\cdot\mathbf A$ in cylindrical and spherical coordinates are given in the article del in cylindrical and spherical coordinates.

 General coordinates

 Using Einstein notation we can consider the divergence in general coordinates, which we write as x^{1}, …, x^{i}, …, x^{n}, where n is the number of dimensions of the domain.
 Here, the upper index refers to the number of the coordinate or component, so x^{2} refers to the second component, and not the quantity x squared.
 The index variable i is used to refer to an arbitrary component, such as x^{i}.
-The divergence can then be written via the Voss-Weyl formula, as:
+The Voss-Weyl formula, which allows the divergence to be determined using simply partial coordinate derivatives, is as follows: